-We suffer these bad things for our own growth, the reason we find such empowerment in letting go and forgiving is because that was its true intention.
-Life never hands us more than we can handle and although some people have suffered horrendously they can use it to become empowered come day.
+We suffer these terrible things for our own growth, the reason we find such empowerment in letting go and forgiving is because that was its real intention.
+Life never hands us more than we can handle, and although some people have suffered horrendously, they can use it to become empowered come the day.

-The greatest form of giving is forgiving, the biggest bullies are the ones who hate themselves the most and so are the ones in need of the most love.
-But in our world they get shown the least and so they cannot begin to heal.
+The greatest form of giving is forgiving.
+The biggest bullies are the ones who hate themselves the most, and so are the ones in need of the most love.
+But in our world, they get shown the least and so they cannot begin to heal.
 An act of violence is a desperate cry for help from someone who simply cannot ask for it.
 Such challenging behaviour arises from an inability to communicate what is troubling them deep inside.
 The tougher and more threatening someone makes themselves out to be, the weaker and more frightened they are on the inside.
-True strength is the strength to be vulnerable, and that is because you are being honest and true to yourself.
+Real strength is the strength to be vulnerable, and that is because you are honest and genuine to yourself.

-The toughest people don’t retaliate to violence with more violence they forgive.
-To forever give one must be forgiving.
-Forgiveness is what God is about and to be like God we must be able to forgive, so don’t hate those who you asked to offer you that gift.
-Yes truly people do things that need to be forgiven in order to offer the gift of forgiveness to another.
-It’s so tough but being God is not meant to be easy, the more difficult the challenge the more rewarding it can be to overcome.
-See them for who they are underneath and you will find peace within, and then you will be free from the burden of evil.
-We have all been hurt, yet we have also all hurt others as well.
+The toughest people don't retaliate to violence with more violence they forgive.
+To forever give, one must be forgiving.
+Forgiveness is what God is about and to be like God, we must be able to forgive, so don't hate those who you asked to offer you that gift.
+Yes, truly people do things that need to be forgiven to provide the gift of forgiveness to another.
+It's so tough, but being God is not meant to be easy, the more difficult the challenge, the more rewarding it can be to overcome.
+See them for who they are underneath, and you will find peace within, and then you will be free from the burden of evil.
+We have all been hurt, yet we have also all hurt others.

 Despite all that darkness during the night, do you believe in Love?
 Can you still see the Light?
 If you do and you can then we are not alone: -